 More on demerit goods

-Note: merit and demerit goods involve making a value judgement that something is good or bad for you.
+Merit and demerit goods involve making a value judgement that something is good or bad for you.
 Classification is not always straightforward.
 For example: